Sun Valley is easy to love. It takes just one family ski trip to appreciate its advantages and the reasons why their guest return rate is so high.

 Insider Tip: Sun Valley Lodge is not ski-out but there they offer a free shuttle to both Dollar and Baldy ski areas.
 Even if you drive, parking is hassle-free.

 Sun Valley holds a prominent place in ski history as it is was home to the first chair lift in North America in 1936 and the resort has been investing in the guest experience ever since.
 R. Earl Holding has owned Sun Valley Resort since 1977 and is continually pouring money into upgrades.
 This year’s big project is on Dollar Mountain where they just opened an Olympic-standard 22′ x 620′ super pipe in their popular terrain park.
-See our 2013 best family ski resorts press release; this is part of a trend to add infrastructure for all ages and interests to resorts in North America.

 Kids on Baldy also love the new adventure trails configured just for little legs with jumps, bumps and hairpin turns.
 Also new in 2013 is the addition of Chef John B. Murko, their new Culinary Director.
 He was named the best chef in Utah in 2011 by Salt Lake City Magazine and opened up a number of award-winning dining outlets in the Park City area.